Stéphane Testé

 Stéphane Testé is a French politician of La République En Marche!
-(LREM) who has been serving as a member of the French National Assembly since the 2017 elections, representing the 12th constituency of the department of Seine-Saint-Denis.
+(LREM) who was a member of the French National Assembly from 2017 to 2022, representing the 12th constituency of the department of Seine-Saint-Denis.

 Career

 In parliament, Testé serves as member of the Committee on Cultural Affairs and Education.
 In addition to his committee assignments, he is part of the French-Turkish Parliamentary Friendship Group.

 In July 2019, Testé decided not to align with his parliamentary group's majority and became one of 52 LREM members who abstained from a vote on the French ratification of the European Union’s Comprehensive Economic and Trade Agreement (CETA) with Canada.

+Testé lost his seat in the 2022 French legislative election to Jérôme Legavre from the Independent Workers' Party.